andyl/dyn_db/README.md

 ## References

-DynDb is experimental.
+DynDB is experimental.
 Basic functions and best practices are not yet known.

 Here are some references to learn about dynamic repos and comparable software.